 - Improved Relationships – The entire journey from prospect to buyer can be done on a CRM platform.
 As you acquire prospects, you can track their behavior and score them accordingly.
 That information can then be used to nurture leads and to prioritize outreach.

 - Improved Communication – You can communicate with every team member.
-Every bit of information and important resource is available to everyone involved in a particular project.
+Every bit of information and important resources is available to everyone involved in a particular project.

 Jumpstart Your Success by Investing in Inbound Marketing